 Department Chairs and Faculty mentors are encouraged to assist by contacting student presenters and advising them of this opportunity.

-SAGE Junior Faculty Professional Development Teaching Award: Nominations Deadline October 15, 2013
+SAGE Junior Faculty Professional Development Teaching Award: The deadline has passed for 2014.

 Applications to be sent to: Anne Marie Cordner, firstname.lastname@example.org.
 Copy application to: Ed Maguire, email@example.com.

 The Award Application is available here: SAGE Junior Faculty Professional Development Teaching Award Application.

 In recognition of significant promise as a teacher this travel reimbursement award is given to defray expenses in attending the ACJS Professional Development Teaching Workshop and ACJS Annual Meeting.
 Award recipients are expected to attend the ACJS annual meeting and participate in the ACJS Professional Development Teaching Workshop.
 Faculty teaching in associate, baccalaureate, masters, and doctoral degree-granting institutions are encouraged to apply.
 In order to be reimbursed for hotel expenses, awardee must stay at the Annual Meeting host hotel.